tychonievich/graphics/md/text/color.md

 It is worth noting that not every eye is the same.
 The exact ratios of pigments inside the cones vary by individual, meaning the exact same wavelengths of light might cause a response of (0.1, 0.4, 0.5) in one individual and (0.1, 0.45, 0.45) in another.
 The variations are typically fairly small, and when larger are called "color blindness" (a term that also refers to more extreme variations such as having only two types of working cones).

 Computer screens want to be able to show a lot of colors.
 But creating arbitrary sets of wavelengths is quite expensive, so we want to pick just a few wavelengths that we can combine to make most colors.
 Because the curve is roughly triangular, picking three such primary colors is a common choice.
-But getting a *single* wavelength is much harder than a narrow band of wavelengths and some wavelengths the eye hardly perceives at all so it would take too much energy to use them effectively in a display.
+But getting a *single* wavelength is much harder than getting a narrow band of wavelengths and some wavelengths the eye hardly perceives at all so it would take too much energy to use them effectively in a display.

 ![Relative responsiveness of the S (blue), M (green), and L (red) cones to wavelengths from 390nm (on left) to 730nm (on right).](color-response.svg){style="max-width:24em"}